pdemonaco/duplicacy-setup/windows-setup.md

     # duplicacy init -e <snapshot ID> b2://<bucket name>
     $snapshot = "home-$(whoami)-$(hostname)".Replace('\','-')
     $bucket = "duplicacy-primary"
+    cd $HOME
     duplicacy init -e "${snapshot}" "b2://${bucket}"
     ```
-2. You'll be prompted for your Backblaze Account ID as well as your Application Key.
+1. You'll be prompted for your Backblaze Account ID as well as your Application Key.
 Finally, you'll be prompted for an encryption password to actually encrypt the data.

     ![Repo Init Complete](img/repo-init-result.png)
+1. At this point the `.duplicacy` directory should have been created in your profile directory.
+Download the [filters](./filters) file and place it within that directory.

+    ```powershell
+    mv ~/downloads/filters "${HOME}/.duplicacy"
+    ```
-3. Finally, you need to run at least one backup to get the encryption password stored so the system can use it for subsequent executions.
+1. Finally, you need to run at least one backup to get the encryption password stored so the system can use it for subsequent executions.

     ```powershell
     # Note that '-vss' won't work unless you ran this session as an administrator